When people start their first site they are facing countless decisions: Which WordPress theme to use? What about the plugins? What is this, hosting?

 Once the initial setup is done, you only need to make sure all of your posts and pages are SEO optimized.
 The Yoast SEO plugin makes the heavy lifting here.

 Smart SEO is all about optimizing the experience people have on your website.
 If people like the design of your website, the content, the images, they will trust you and they will buy from you.
-Then, they will share that with other people
+Then, they will share that with other people.
+Google will see these positive vibes and will give you better ranking for your targeted keywords.

 In short, the SEO of the future is pleasing your visitors.